Dr Tony Wood

 Tony is one of the world’s pre-eminent medicinal chemists and has the rare distinction of inventing one of the first mammalian host protein-targeted anti-HIV drugs to reach the market.
 As a pioneer of structure-based drug design to overcome problems of resistance, he has striven to advance strategies in medicinal chemistry design, including ligand efficiency and lipophilic efficiency, structural-property relationships for toxicity, and the use of chemoinformatics to inform molecule and library design.

-He is a Fellow of the Academy of Medical Sciences and a Fellow of the Royal Society of Chemistry.
+He is a Fellow of the Royal Society, a Fellow of the Academy of Medical Sciences and a Fellow of the Royal Society of Chemistry.
 Tony has a BSc in chemistry and a PhD in organic synthesis from Newcastle University.

 Follow Tony on LinkedIn